amancevice/yake/README.md

 REPORT RequestId: 149c500f-028a-4b57-8977-0ef568cf8caf	Duration: 43.97 ms	Billed Duration: 44 ms	Memory Size: 128 MB	Max Memory Used: 77 MB
 ```

-This makes gathering logs lines for a particular execution in CloudWatch much easier.
+Logging the request ID in this way makes gathering logs lines for a particular execution in CloudWatch much easier.

-This feature can be disabled by adding a declaration in your handler:
+This feature can be disabled by adding a declaration in your handler file:

 ```ruby
 logging :off